YumYumFresh/YumYumBackend/README.md

 # Contributing
-If you'd like to contribute or have suggestions on how we can improve the API please contact us at yumyumfresh.info@gmail.com
+If you'd like to contribute or have suggestions on how we can improve the API, please contact us at yumyumfresh.info@gmail.com

 ⒸYum Yum Fresh